timoweave/abcify/README.md

 1. object literal by keys,
 2. es2015 object destructing by keys,
 3. react jsx properties by name,
-4. flow type object literal by keys,
+4. flow type literal by keys,

 ## SETUP